cockroachdb/docs/v20.1/build-a-java-app-with-cockroachdb-jooq.md

 ## Step 2.
 Install jOOQ

 Download the free trial of jOOQ Professional or Enterprise edition from [jOOQ's website](https://www.jooq.org/download), and unzip the file.

-{{site.data.alerts.callout_info}}
-If you have Java 6, Java 8, or Java 11, go to [Download your jOOQ version](https://www.jooq.org/download/versions#trial), and download the free trial of jOOQ for your version of Java.
-{{site.data.alerts.end}}

 To install jOOQ to your machine's local Maven repository, run the `maven-install.sh` script included in the jOOQ install folder: